gaberull/gaberull/README.md

   - Active employees
   - Inactive employees
   - Employees with upcoming birthdays (with subcategories for varying lengths of time until birthday)
+- GitHub repository is currently private until security precautions are completed

 ####  Censored Demonstration of Supreme Systems Inc. Web Application